dendronhq/dendron-site/vault/dendron.roadmap.project.n.2020.pods.md

 ## Details

 Dendron wants to be your **central digital nervous system** - our end goal is to be the **best possible way** to create, build, use, and share the knowledge that matters to you.
 To do that effectively, we believe its important that you have **full control of your information**.
-This means having your data available in plaintext markdown and having an note-taking tool that is local and open source.
+This means having your data available in plaintext Markdown and having an note-taking tool that is local and open source.
 But we want to go further than that which is where [pods](TODO) come in.
 Dendron refers to a pod as anything you could conceivably use to store/publish notes.
 Evernote, Roam, static websites, twitter - any and all of these things are potential pods.
 The vision with pods is that you should be able to seamlessly move **your information** in and out a pod and in and out of Dendron.

 Unlike what the [notion](https://www.notion.so/) marketing folks might tell you, we don't believe there is a one size fits all approach when it comes to knowledge management, a concept that includes collecting articles, project management, journaling, collaboration, and basically any workflows that involve working with information.